GallagherSecurity/cc-rest-docs/training/README.md

 does not make sense here is href, because an href in a card block names an existing card and you are creating one.
 The example below adds two cards: one has nothing more than the type, so it will receive a computed number and issue level, and blank from and until dates.
-The other is a mobile credential with a custom initial state ‘Pending sign-off’.
+The other is a mobile credential with a custom initial state 'Pending sign-off'.
 You can tell it is a mobile credential because only they have invitation blocks.

 Each element of the update array should be a card to modify.
 It will need the href of that card,